-Disk arrays that have been certified for use with VERITAS Volume Manager are supported by an array support library (ASL), and are categorized by the vendor ID string that is returned by the disks (for example, "HITACHI").
+Disk arrays that have been certified for use with VERITAS Volume Manager are supported by an array support library (ASL), and are categorized by the vendor ID string that is returned by the disks (for example, HITACHI).

-Disks in JBODs for which DMP (see "Administering Dynamic Multipathing (DMP)" on page 101) can be supported in Active/Active mode, and which are capable of being multipathed, are placed in the DISKS category.
-Disks in unsupported arrays can be placed in this category by following the steps given in "Adding Unsupported Disk Arrays to the DISKS Category" on page 68.
+Disks in JBODs for which DMP (see Chapter 3, "Administering Dynamic Multipathing (DMP)," on page 129)" on page 99) can be supported in Active/Active mode, and which are capable of being multipathed, are placed in the DISKS category.
+Disks in unsupported arrays can be placed in this category by following the steps given in "Adding Unsupported Disk Arrays to the DISKS Category" on page 85.

-Disks in JBODs that do not fall into any supported category, and which are not capable of being multipathed by DMP are placed in the OTHER\DISKS category.
+Disks in JBODs that do not fall into any supported category, and which are not capable of being multipathed by DMP are placed in the OTHER_DISKS category.